SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 Command requires that the `content0` content is known and is a dependency to a given project.

 ### `witcherscript-ide.scripts.diffVanilla`
-*"Compare this script with vanilla counterpart"*
+*"Compare script with vanilla counterpart"*
 Shows a difference view between the original vanilla script and the imported, modified script in the project.

 ### `witcherscript-ide.debug.showScriptAst`